 The objective of this course is to provide students with an introduction to the fundamentals of computer networks in a business context.
 The course covers the basic concepts of network computer networks & communications and focuses on how businesses use such systems.
-Topics may include: the OSI model; Transmission Media; an introduction to Network Transmission Protocols; Network Topologies; Network Hardware; WANs; Wireless Networking; Network Operating Systems and VOIP; emerging topics and issues object-oriented application development in Java; constants and variables; abstract data types; operators in Java; classes; properties and methods; conditional logic and loops; Java functions and procedures; selection and iteration; recursion; arrays; file handling; access to database files; web-based application development in Java; emerging topics and issues.
+Topics may include: the OSI model; Transmission Media; an introduction to Network Transmission Protocols; Network Topologies; Network Hardware; WANs; Wireless Networking; Network Operating Systems and VOIP; emerging topics and issues.